Toniná: Early Classic

 Toniná had a particularly active Early Classic presence, although the Early Classic remains lie entirely buried under later construction.
 Due to this, early texts are scarce and only offer a glimpse of the early history of the site.
 An 8th-century text refers to a king ruling in AD 217, although it only mentions his title, not his name.

 Ruler 1 is depicted on a couple of Early Classic monuments, the better preserved of which is an altar that dates to 514.
-A ruler known as Jaguar Bird Peccary is represented on a 6th-century stela, which describes him acceding to the throne in 568.
+A ruler called as K'inich(?)
+Sawan B'alam Yaxuun Acal/Tihl (known as Jaguar Bird Peccary) is represented on a 6th-century stela, which describes him acceding to the throne in January 16, 568.

 The first mention of Toniná in a record from a foreign state is from the site of Chinikiha, located 72 km to the northeast on the Usumacinta River, the text is from a throne and describes the capture of a person from Toniná in 573.

 Late Classic

-Stela depicting the 6th century ruler Jaguar Bird Peccary.
+Stela depicting the 6th century ruler K'inich(?)
+Sawan B'alam Yaxuun Acal/Tihl (formerly known as Jaguar Bird Peccary.